gwu-cs-sysprog/lectures/01/01_lecture.md

 **Modifiers**

 - `unsigned` - variables that cannot be negative.
     Given that variables have a fixed bit-width, they can use the extra bit ("negative" no longer needs to be tracked) to instead represent numbers twice the size of `signed` variants.
 - `signed` - signed variables.
     You don't see this modifier as much because `char`, `int`, `long` all default to `signed`.
 - `long` - Used to modify another type to make it larger in some cases.
 	`long int` can represent larger numbers and is synonymous with `long`.
 	`long long int` (or `long long`) is an even larger value!
+- `static` - this variable should not be accessible *outside of the .c file* in which it is defined.
 - `const` - an immutable value.
 	We won't focus much on this modifier.
+- `volatile` - this variable should be "read from memory" every time it is accessed.
+    Confusing now, relevant later, but not a focus.

 #### Examples